-As described above, LCE requests authorization to export LNG on its own behalf or as agent for BGLS.
-DOE/FE previously addressed the issue of agency rights in Order No. 2913, 176 which granted FLEX authority to export LNG to FTA countries.
+As described above, DCP requests authorization to export LNG as agent for other entities who themselves hold title to the LNG, but not on its own behalf.
+DOE/FE previously addressed the issue of agency rights in Order No. 2913, 162 which granted FLEX authority to export LNG to FTA countries.
 In that order, DOE/FE approved a proposal by FLEX to register each LNG title holder for whom FLEX sought to export LNG as agent.
-DOE/FE found that this proposal was an acceptable alternative to the nonbinding policy adopted by DOE/FE in Dow Chemical, which established that the title for all LNG authorized for export must be held by the authorization holder at the point of export.
-We find that the same policy considerations that supported DOE/FE's acceptance of the alternative registration proposal in Order No. 2913 apply here as well.
+DOE/FE found that this proposal was an acceptable alternative to the non-binding policy adopted by DOE/FE in Dow Chemical, which established that the title for all LNG authorized for export must be held by the authorization holder at the point of export.
+163 We find that the same policy considerations that supported DOE/FE's acceptance of the alternative registration proposal in Order No. 2913 apply here as well.
 DOE/FE reiterated its policy on Agency Rights procedures in Gulf Coast LNG Export, LLC.
-In Gulf Coast, DOE/FE confirmed that, in LNG export orders in which Agency Rights have been granted, DOE/FE shall require registration materials filed for, or by, an LNG title-holder (Registrant) to include the same company identification information and long-term contract information of the Registrant as if the Registrant had filed an application to export LNG on its own behalf.
+164 In Gulf Coast, DOE/FE confirmed that, in LNG export orders in which Agency Rights have been granted, DOE/FE shall require registration materials filed for, or by, an LNG titleholder (Registrant) to include the same company identification information and long-term contract information of the Registrant as if the Registrant had filed an application to export LNG on its own behalf.
+165